 Given our preference for high quality businesses trading at reasonable prices, we expect the Dividend Strategy to exhibit low turnover.
 Within our style characterization, we anticipate slightly higher turnover for Opportunistic than Complementary positions, and slightly higher turnover for Complementary than Foundational positions.

 We may trim or add to positions in an effort to achieve more balanced sector and business risk diversification.
 However, we will not mechanically sell a position that exceeds our position size maximum guideline.
 Business, quality, and dividend considerations will always remain the primary drivers of position management actions.
-As noted above, no sector will account for more than 35% of total assets, we will take appropriate measures to reduce holdings in this sector and in a manner consistent with our investment tenets and prudent management.
+However, in the event a sector accounts for more than 35% of total assets, we will take appropriate measures to reduce holdings in this sector and in a manner consistent with our investment tenets and prudent management.

 The value of investments in the Dividend Strategy may increase or decrease, which will cause the value of the investor’s portfolio to increase or decrease.
-The investor may lose money on their investment and there can be no assurance that the strategy will achieve its investment objective and goals.
+Investors may lose money on their investment and there can be no assurance that the strategy will achieve its investment objective and goals.